domosute/rpi2-quantlib/conda_recipe/quantlib-python/README.md

 Build condition with Raspberry Pi 3 B+

 - Make multithreading: set to 2 (make -j 2 -C Python in build.sh.  "-j 4" ended up with memory error)
-- Swapfile: set to 8GB
+- Swapfile: set to 8GB (Can be less, Swapfile size was not exceeding more than 1.7GB...)

 Adjusting Swapfile
 ------------------